Tegan and Sara: Activism and involvement in the LGBTQ+ community

+In 2024, Tegan and Sara began activism in response to new policy pitched by the United Conservative Party in Alberta.
+The proposed bill was posed to impact LGBTQ youth by outing them to parents if they used new pronouns or names in school, and limited medical care for trans youth.
+The Tegan and Sara Foundation published an open letter signed by more than 400 Canadian musicians denouncing the UCP policy.
+The two also used their Juno Awards speech time to speak against this policy.

 Touring

-Tegan and Sara began touring after graduating from high school in 1998, traveling both by car and Greyhound bus.
+Tegan and Sara began touring after graduating high school in 1998, travelling by car and Greyhound bus.
 In 2000, they toured with Neil Young and the Pretenders.
 Other notable touring mates include Ryan Adams, Weezer, Bryan Adams, Jack Johnson, the Black Keys, Ben Folds, Gogol Bordello, Cake, City and Colour, Death Cab for Cutie, Hot Hot Heat, the Killers, New Found Glory, Paramore, Rufus Wainwright, Eugene Francis Jnr, the Jezabels, An Horse, Steel Train, Holly Miranda and Speak.

-The sisters are known to engage in onstage banter, which often includes stories and commentary about their childhood, politics and life on the road.
+The sisters engage in onstage banter, often including stories and commentary about their childhood, politics and life on the road.
 This has become a characteristic trait of their live shows.